 What Is the Treatment?

 The doctor will find out the stage of your choriocarcinoma.
-She’ll give it a score based on how big the tumor is and if it has spread to other body parts, among other things.
+They’ll give it a score based on how big the tumor is and if it has spread to other body parts, among other things.
 If your tumor is low-risk, meaning it’s small and hasn’t spread, chemotherapy is the main treatment.
 You’ll get it until there are no signs of cancer in your body based on hCG levels.

 If your cancer is high-risk, you may need surgery and chemo, or surgery, chemo, and radiation.